StellarKit/stellarkit-js-utils/README.md

 + Donate dialog with Ledger nano support.
 + Bifrost dialog for buying tokens.

+See [Stellar Client](https://github.com/StellarKit/stellar-client) for an example of using this package

 The UI uses Vuetify and VueJS, so these dialogs will only work within a vuetify v-app tag

 Don't worry Vue and Vuetify are awesome and it should be simple to integrate within any website.